pypy/pypy/pypy/doc/windows.rst

 using a 32 bit Python and vice versa.

-**Note:** PyPy is currently not supported for 64 bit Windows, and translation will be aborted in this case.
+**Note:** PyPy is currently not supported for 64 bit Windows, and translation will fail in this case.

 The compiler is all you need to build pypy-c, but it will miss some modules that relies on third-party libraries.
 See below how to get